HL7/cimi-wound-assessment/source/pages/index.md

 #### Use cases

 Use case 1: Stage Four Pressure Injury
-Peter Pepper is admitted today for treatment of a stage four pressure injury with tunneling.
+Peter Pepper is admitted for treatment of a stage four pressure injury with tunneling.
 The wound is 3 cm X 4 cm and 3 cm deep.
 There is a 3 cm tunnel in the two o’clock direction.
 The edge of the wound is boggy.

 {% include UseCase1.html %}

 <br />

+## Formal Veiw of Profile Content

+### Profile element and extension mappings

+The table below represents a set of concepts and elements needed to properly document the presence of a wound.
+The LOINC and SNOMED code bindings are extensible.
+It is required that systems using this profile support *at least* these elements and concepts.

+{% include profileloinctable.html %}

+### Value sets

+This table shows the terminology bindings used in the profile.

+{% include ValueSets.html %}

+## References

+Harris M, Heerman-Langford L, Miller H, Hook M, Dykes P, Matney SA.(2015) *Harmonizing and       Extending Standards from a Domain-Specific and Bottom-Up Approach: An Example from Development    through Use in Clinical Applications*.
+Journal of the American Medical Informatics Association.
+22(3), 545-52.

 ## Acknowledgements